 The next revolution for packing is my makeup bag.
 This generally takes up a huge amount of space and is often bulky and disorganized.
 But now, I use the leather Kusshi Makeup Bag because it’s so convenient and seamless.
 It comes with multiple zippers and hidden storage.
 First up, the bag can unzip all the way so you never have to dump everything out to find what you need.
 Second, the side pockets are perfect for storing things like a beauty blender or tool.
 There are even breathable pockets so the beauty blender dries correctly!
 There’s also a zipper side pocket where I keep clips and bobby pins.
 There’s a snap-in liner so you can store brushes, toothbrush, etc. This is one of my favorite features because my brushes often get damaged rolling around in my bag.
 OR they get foundation and powder everywhere.
 Check out the zippers, too.
 There is an easy to grab zipper pull to make sure you can get inside and get what you need.

 The best part: it’s versatile.
 Inside the leather bag there’s an interior liner that you can unzip and wash!
 You can fit everything in the organizer for a quick getaway and you’re good to go.
 It’s quick and easy and makes your packing much less bulky.
 Which is kind of the point to packing!
 I know one of my biggest struggles is bringing all the makeup I’d like to bring (aka 18 lipsticks) so this makes it so much easier.
+Especially when you’re traveling for a long time, it’s necessary to have everything organized.
+Especially small things like your makeup.

 The Kusshi makeup bag opens on three sides to you can see all your makeup at one time.
 I don’t know about you, but that’s highly necessary for me, whether I’m traveling or not.
 I like the organizer so much, that’s now where I keep all my brushes for ease.
 The key to great packing is organizing, and this bag does it all while being stylish and convenient.
 This bag is incredible because they really thought of everything.
 Check out the Kusshi bag right here.